 3. Use Structured Data

-Structured data markup is another way to help Google understand your site and its contents.
-Have you noticed a trend yet?
+Are you noticing a trend?
 All of these tips have to do with assisting Google in making sense of your website.

 4. Submit Your Sitemap

 A sitemap is a file that contains all the URLs on your website.
 It’s like an organizational map or table of contents for your site that helps search engine crawlers index your content more effectively.
-You can submit your sitemap to Google using the Search Console tool.

-Organic Sitelinks Aren’t a Guarantee.
+Organic Sitelinks Aren’t Guaranteed

 While the above measures can help improve your odds, Google still has the final say.
 But even if you don’t end up with sitelinks, these optimization and organization efforts will go a long way to garner more organic traffic and boost your overall rankings.